vanhoangkha/Networking-fundamentals/Day18_VLAN_Part2.md

 TCI / DEI (Drop Eligible Indicator) :

 - 1 bit in length
-- Used to indicated frames that can be dropped if the Mạng is congested
+- Used to indicated frames that can be dropped if the Network is congested

 TCI / VID (VLAN ID) :